Z Image Turbo Image To Image LoRA API Documentation

 | image | string | Yes | - | Reference image URL to guide the generation style or composition. | |

-| loras | array | No | max 3 items | List of LoRAs to apply (maximum 3). | |
+| loras | array<object> | No | 0 ~ 3 items | List of LoRAs to apply (max 3). | |

-| size | string | No | 1024*1024 | 256 ~ 1536 per dimension | The size of the generated media in pixels (width*height). |
+| size | string | No | 1024*1024 | - | The size of the generated media in pixels (width*height). |

-| strength | number | No | 0.6 | 0.00 ~ 1.00 | Controls the strength of the transformation.
+| strength | number | No | 0.6 | 0 ~ 1 | Controls the strength of the transformation.
 Higher values produce outputs more different from the input image. |

-| seed | integer | No | -1 | -1 ~ 2147483647 | The random seed to use for the generation. -1 means a random seed will be used. |
+| seed | integer | No | -1 | - | The random seed to use for the generation. -1 means a random seed will be used. |

-| enable_sync_mode | boolean | No | false | - | If set to true, the function will wait for the result to be generated and uploaded before returning the response.
-This property is only available through the API. |
+| enable_sync_mode | boolean | No | false | - | If set to `true`, the request attempts to wait for the generated result and return outputs in the same response.
+If the result is not ready within the sync wait window, the API can return a timeout body while the task continues processing.
+This option is only available via the API and is supported only by some models. |

 Response Parameters